LiuLab-Bioelectronics-Harvard/Graphene_seq/README.md

 # graphene_electro_seq
-This repo contains the code for graphene-based optically clear in situ graphene-sequencing
+This repo contains the code for graphene-based optically clear in situ sequencing

 Please be noted that the file importrhdutilities.py is from https://github.com/Intan-Technologies/load-rhd-notebook-python